Councillor for Huntington and New Earswick

 Her career has been in Education and she was a senior manager in a Further Education College, then a local authority education officer.
 Carol is a long serving Justice of the Peace.
 Outside politics she enjoys music, both listening and performing and reading, often political biographies.

 Carol currently holds the postion of Executive Member Adult Social Care and Health.

-Her portfolio covers: Public Health, Domestic Violence, Services for carers, Adult Safeguarding, Assessment and Personalisation, Older People, Mental Health and Respite, Financial Inclusion.
+In addition to Adult Social Care, her portfolio covers: Public Health, Domestic Violence Services, Services for carers, Adult Safeguarding, Assessment and Personalisation, Older People, Mental Health and Respite, Financial Inclusion.